 Sidney Holbrook, Executive Director.
-Mr. Holbrook is the Executive Director of the GNHWPCA.
-He has more than 30 years of wastewater, environmental and public management experience.
-Mr. Holbrook has served as the Executive Director of the GNHWPCA since 2009.
+Mr. Holbrook is the Executive Director of the Authority.
+He has over 35 years of wastewater, environmental and public management experience.
+Mr. Holbrook has served as the Executive Director of the Authority since 2009.
 Prior to this position, he owned and operated the Monoflo Septic Tank Co., Inc. in Westbrook, Connecticut and was the principal of SJH Associates which provided Environmental Consulting Services.
-Mr. Holbrook also served as Governor John Rowland's Chief of Staff from 1997 to 2002, directly overseeing sixteen State agencies including the Department of Environmental Protection, Department of Transportation, Department of Public Health and Department of Social Services.
+Mr. Holbrook also served as Governor John Rowland's Chief of Staff from 1997 to 2002, directly overseeing sixteen (16) State agencies including the Department of Environmental Protection, Department of Transportation, Department of Public Health and Department of Social Services.
 Prior to his tenure as Chief of Staff, Mr. Holbrook served as the Commissioner of the Department of Environmental Protection.
 On May 10, 2011, Mr. Holbrook was recognized by the National Association of Clean Water Agencies in Washington, D.C. with a Public Service Award for his dedication to Environmental Stewardship.
-As Executive Director, his responsibilities include managing and directing all administrative, operational and financial activities and programs of the GNHWPCA.
+As Executive Director, his responsibilities include managing and directing all administrative, operational and financial activities and programs of the Authority.

-Gabriel Varca, CPA, Treasurer/Director of Finance and Administration.
-Mr. Varca is the Treasurer and Director of Finance and Administration.
-For over 25 years, Mr. Varca has held various operations and management positions with the New Haven Water Pollution Control Authority ("NHWPCA") and the GNHWPCA.
-He assists the Executive Director in the creation of the operating budget and capital improvement plan budget and is responsible for the administrative and financial operations of the GNHWPCA, including accounting, finance, billing and collections.
-Mr. Varca has a Class III Wastewater Operators License from the Connecticut Department of Energy & Environmental Protection and he earned a B.S. in Accounting from Southern Connecticut State University.
+Gabriel Varca, CPA, Treasurer and Director of Finance and Administration.
+Mr. Varca is the Treasurer and Director of Finance and Administration for the Authority.
+For over 30 years, Mr. Varca has held various operations and management positions with the New Haven Water Pollution Control Authority ("NHWPCA") and the GNHWPCA.
+He assists the Executive Director in the creation of the operating budget and capital improvement plan budget and is responsible for the administrative and financial operations of the Authority including accounting, finance, billing and collections.
+Mr. Varca has a Class III Wastewater Operators License from the Connecticut Department of Environmental Protection and earned a B.S. in Accounting from Southern Connecticut State University.

 Gary Zrelak, Director of Operations.
-Mr. Zrelak is the Director of Operations.
-He has over 30 years of experience in wastewater operations.
-His responsibilities include supervising and managing the performance of the GNHWPCA's contract operator for the water pollution control facilities, sanitary sewer collection systems and pumping stations within State and Federal regulations.
+Mr. Zrelak is the Director of Operations for the Authority.
+He has over 35 years of experience in wastewater operations.
+His responsibilities include supervising and managing the performance of the Authority's water pollution control facilities, sanitary sewer collection systems and pumping stations within State and Federal regulations.
 Prior to his employment by the Authority, Mr. Zrelak was the Process Control Superintendent for the NHWPCA for more than seven years.
-Mr. Zrelak earned a B.S. in Agronomy from the University of Connecticut and a M.S.
+Mr. Zrelak earned a B.S. in Agronomy, College of Agriculture, University of Connecticut and a M.S.
 Degree in Environmental Science from the University of New Haven.
-He also holds a Class IV Wastewater Operators License from the Connecticut Department of Energy & Environmental Protection and a Class IV Collection Systems License from the New England Water Pollution Control Association.
+He also holds a Class IV Wastewater Operators License from the Connecticut Department of Environmental Protection and a Class IV Collection Systems License from the New England Water Pollution Control Association.

 Thomas Sgroi, P.E., Director of Engineering.
-Mr. Sgroi is the Director of Engineering for the GNHWPCA.
-Mr. Sgroi has over 25 years of engineering and construction management experience.
+Mr. Sgroi is the Director of Engineering for the Authority.
+Mr. Sgroi has over 30 years of engineering and construction management experience.
 His responsibilities include completion of executive management work for the Authority's planning and engineering programs, which include design, construction, utility services, GIS, mapping, records management and capital improvement projects.
 Mr. Sgroi earned a B.S. in Civil Engineering from the University of Hartford.
 He is also a Licensed Professional Engineer in the State of Connecticut.

-An organization chart is included as Exhibit 6.
+An organization chart is included as Exhibit 7.